web analytics

 Anderson said that he is still finishing up some existing work, but is not taking on any new clients, and will not be keeping regular business hours.
 He won’t disappear from town, however.
 Anderson is a member of Rotary and still plans to go to those meetings and other things.
 “For people in the Cedar Springs area and others with whom I have dealt, I have enjoyed working here, and I thank you for your support,” he said.

-Posted in BusinessComments Off
+Posted in BusinessComments Off on BUSINESS BITS

-Get the Cedar Springs Post in your mailbox for only $25.00 a year!
+Get Your Copy of The Cedar Springs Post for just $40 a year!